eshinhw/quant-portfolio-visualizer/README.md

 You can see how Dual Momentum portfolios such as GEM and GBM have been doing compared to the market benchmark.
 ![image](https://user-images.githubusercontent.com/41933169/112768475-3d63c500-8fea-11eb-912b-15261c7bffef.png)

-If you are interested in dividend investing, you can learn how to find companies with strong dividend history.
+If you are interested in dividend investing, you can learn how to find companies with strong dividend history. <br>
+Below are some of the companies' historical dividend payout charts.
 ![image](https://user-images.githubusercontent.com/41933169/112768890-3b026a80-8fec-11eb-919a-6f762719bed5.png)
 ![image](https://user-images.githubusercontent.com/41933169/112768897-481f5980-8fec-11eb-909a-0be331141ef5.png)